Rakesh9100/CalcDiverse/Calculators/4-Band-Resistance-Calculator/README.md

 ## Features :-

-- Gives the theoritical reistance value of a given resistor.
+- Gives the theoretical reistance value of a given resistor.

 ## Screenshots :-